Jörg Ankel-Peters co-heads the research department

 Africa, Indonesia, and Rwanda, but also with governments in the capitals,

 Jörg’s work has been covered in media outlets such as The Economist, The Conversation, and Germany’s Frankfurter Allgemeine Zeitung and Die Zeit.
-He has advised several international organizations such as the World Bank, the Millennium Challenge Corporation (MCC), and the International Initiative for Impact Evaluation (3ie).
-He is Associate Editor at World Development Perspectives as well as a research associate at the Environment for Development (EfD) network at the University of Gothenburg and the Duke Energy Access Project at Duke University.
+He has advised several international organizations like the World Bank, the Millennium Challenge Corporation (MCC), and the International Initiative for Impact Evaluation (3ie).
+Jörg is a founding member of the Institute for Replication (I4R) and co-edits the I4R Discussion Paper Series.
+He is Associate Editor at World Development Perspectives, a member of the German Economic Association’s Group on Development Economics, as well as a research associate at the Environment for Development (EfD) network at the University of Gothenburg and the Energy Access Project at Duke University.